 Instructions

-• Cover and set the valve on the lid to the sealing position.
-Set the time for 20 minutes on high pressure.
+• Secure the lid and set the valve to the sealing position.

-• Once finished, do a quick release by moving the valve on the lid from the sealing position to the venting position.
+• Once cooking is complete, carefully perform a quick release by moving the valve from sealing to venting.

-• Allow it to sit for a few minutes before serving and enjoy!
+• Let the stew sit for a few minutes before serving.

 Recipe Video